pcbaer/gammascoututil/README.md

 ## License
 GNU GPL v3.

+## Setup

+To create a MySQL database you can use _database.sql_.

+The log data table is created with _tables.sql_.

 ## gammascout.sh

 This shell script will identify a Gamma Scout and read out all log data.
 Data is saved to an XML file and then imported into the database.

+### Usage

+Plug in your Gamma Scout Geiger counter and start the shell skript.

+gammascout.sh can detect which USB interface the Geiger counter is connected to.

+    ./gammascout.sh

+You can set GAMMA_SCOUT_USB to the USB device:

+	export GAMMA_SCOUT_USB=/dev/ttyUSB1
+	./gammascout.sh

 ## gammascout.php

 This PHP script will parse one XML log file and import the data into the MySQL database.

+### Usage

+    php gammascout.php <XML file>

 ## gammascoututil
 This is an ancient project of mine, gammascoututil.
 It's a tool to read out